Empire (magazine)

-Empire is a British film magazine published monthly by Bauer Consumer Media.
+Empire is a British film magazine published monthly by Bauer Media Group.
 The first issue was published in May 1989.

 History

-David Hepworth of Emap, the publisher of British music magazines Q and Smash Hits, among other titles, came up with the idea to publish a magazine similar to Q, but for films.
-They recruited Smash Hits editor Barry McIlheney to edit the new magazine, with Hepworth as Editorial Director.
-Hepworth produced a one-page document of what he wanted to achieve.
-Among them, they planned to review and rate every film that was released in the cinema in the United Kingdom.
-It also said that "Empire believes that movies can sometimes be art, but they should always be fun."
-The first edition (June/July 1989) was published in May 1989 with Dennis Quaid and Winona Ryder on the front cover from the film Great Balls of Fire!.
-The first issue reached its target of 50,000 copies sold.
+David Hepworth of Emap, the publisher of British music magazines Q and Smash Hits, proposed the idea of launching a film magazine similar to Q. They recruited Smash Hits editor Barry McIlheney to edit the new magazine, with Hepworth as Editorial Director.
+Hepworth drafted a one-page proposal outlining the magazine's objectives, including a commitment to reviewing and rating every film released in UK cinema.
+The proposal also stated, "Empire believes that movies can sometimes be art, but they should always be fun."
+The first edition (June/July 1989) was published in May 1989, featuring Dennis Quaid and Winona Ryder on the cover for the film Great Balls of Fire!.
+The magazine achieved its initial sales target of 50,000 copies.

-Film reviews were given a star rating between 1 and 5, with no half stars.
+Film reviews were given a star rating between 1 and 5, with no half-stars.